delphix/dct-newrelic-integration/README.md

 ## Getting Started

-These instructions will provide the code you need to extract data from DCT Multicloud and send it to New Relic.
+These instructions will provide the steps you need to extract data from DCT Multicloud and send it to New Relic.

 ### Prerequisites